saprykins/ontology_building/README.md

 ## Stop the application

-The controller finishes its work and exits the application.
+The controller finishes its work and stop automatically.

 API server should be shut down manually.